Package/Publish Web Tab, Project Properties

 Specifies settings that apply if you select the Web Deploy deployment method.
-(You specify a deployment method in the publish profile.)
+(You specify a deployment method in the Publish Web dialog box.)
 These settings also apply when you create deployment packages.

 Include all databases configured in Package/Publish SQL tab

 Include all IIS settings as configured in IIS Manager (used only for IIS Web projects)

 Inherited IIS settings are not propagated to the destination server.
 For example, suppose that the IIS Web application that you want to deploy is under the default Web site on the source server, and the default Web site has Windows authentication set to true.
 If you deploy this site to the default Web site on a server that has Windows authentication set to false for the default Web site, Windows authentication will be false for the deployed Web site even if you select the Include all IIS settings as configured in IIS Manager check box.